Direct Deposit Explained: How It Works and Benefits

 Clearing and settlement refers to the steps that electronic payments follow in order to arrive at the receiving account.

-Net Settlement vs Gross Settlement
+Net Settlement vs Gross Settlement: Key Differences Explained

 +